 This feature displays the number of consecutive neighbor solicitation messages have been sent while performing duplicate address detection on a tentative address.

 Policy

-Use this feature to set the Policy.
+Use this feature to select how the policy is to be configured.
 The options are automatic and manual.